Periodic Inventory Systemminute read

 Using Kanban to Control Inventory

-I mentioned Kanban as a lean method used to help minimize inventory.
+Kanban can be used as a lean method to help minimize inventory.
 Kanban is a system used to control production so that products are made and delivered when customers need them.
 When using Kanban raw materials are only ordered when they are needed, and product manufacturing is directly tied to customer purchases.
 The result, called Just In Time (JIT) delivery, is reduced costs and increased customer satisfaction.